 Pinterest feeds favor “power pinners” and put their pins on top—that is, users who are pinning frequently and garner a lot of interaction (repins and likes) from other users.
 For the best results, pin a mix of your own & related content at least 50 times a day, which can be done with a scheduler or by hand.
 This can all be done in one sitting, since Pinterest doesn’t show your followers pins chronologically so your activity won’t flood their feed.
 Additionally, you can go through old boards and delete pins that have gotten zero engagement.
 This is a way to trick the algorithm into thinking all of your pins receive at least some interaction.

 In today’s visually-driven online landscape, Pinterest is growing as one of the most popular ways internet users can find the content they’re looking for.
 Because of the easy shareability, pins can garner traffic for years after you post them if optimized correctly.
-It’s the newest search engine that you can’t afford to ignore, so get started today to start seeing results today.
+It’s the newest search engine that you can’t afford to ignore, so get started today by hiring an expert website SEO service to start seeing results.